Kathy Griffin: Trump is 'trying to ruin my life' after photo scandal

 On Wednesday, Griffin was fired from her gig on CNN's New Year's Eve program, which she had co-hosted alongside Anderson Cooper since 2007.

-Griffin said her termination "hurt."
+Griffin said her termination was "hurtful."

 Griffin also lost an endorsement deal with Squatty Potty, a line of bathroom footstools, and has had at least five of her stand-up gigs canceled since the photos were released.